eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

   - `ddsrouter_yaml`:  C++ library to parse the DDS Router *yaml* configuration files.
   - `ddsrouter_tool`: DDS Router end-user application.

-* Build internal topic tracks via the `builtin-topics` configuration.

-This release includes the following **Routing features**:

-* Apply DDS Topic filter rules using the `allowlist` and `blocklist` lists.

 Next release includes the following **User Interface features**:

-* Allow using wildcard characters to define topics in `allowlist` and `blocklist`.
 * Upgrade the *yaml* configuration file to version 2.0 which breaks compatibility with version 1.0.
 * Support for both version 1.0 and version 2.0 of the *yaml* configuration file, maintaining version 1.0 by default.
 * Improve reporting of errors resulting from parsing a malformed *yaml* configuration file.